Comprehensive Guide to Hit and Run Accidents in Australia

 Sideswipe Car Accident

 Australia, like many countries, faces its share of traffic incidents.
-Among these, hit and run accidents are particularly concerning due to their legal and ethical implications.
+Among these, hit-and-run accidents are particularly concerning due to their legal and ethical implications.
 Whether you’re a driver, cyclist, or pedestrian, it’s crucial to understand what constitutes a hit and run, the penalties involved, the legal obligations following an accident, and your rights regarding compensation across all Australian states and territories.

 What is a Hit and Run?